scaleway/pulser-scaleway/CONTRIBUTING.md

-# Contribute to `qiskit-scaleway`
+# Contribute to `pulser-scaleway`

-`qiskit-scaleway` is Apache 2.0 licensed and accepts contributions via GitHub.
+`pulser-scaleway` is Apache 2.0 licensed and accepts contributions via GitHub.
 This document will cover how to contribute to the project and report issues.

 <p align="center"><img width="50%" src="docs/static_files/sdk-artwork.png" /></p>